In Finland, you can get help and advice with financial matters if you have money problems.

 If you are having difficulties paying your rent, contact your lessor.

 Ask your lessor to give you more time to make the payment.
-You can also ask for advice from your local social welfare office.
-Also find out if you are entitled to receive, for example, housing allowance or income support.
-You can ask Kela if you are eligible to receive housing allowance and income support.
+You can also ask social services in your area for advice.
+Also find out if you are entitled to receive, for example, housing allowance or social assistance.
+You can contact Kela to establish your right to receive housing allowance and social assistance.

 The InfoFinland web page Housing allowancecontains information on housing allowance.